 What’s the Difference Between Visible Red Light and Far InfraRed Light?

-Visible red light at a wavelength of 660 nm penetrates tissue to a depth of about 8-10 mm, which means it’s very beneficial in treating problems close to the surface of the skin – such as cuts, wounds, infections and scars.
+Visible red light at a wavelength of 660 nm penetrates tissue to a depth of about 8-10 mm, which means it’s beneficial in treating problems close to the surface of the skin – such as cuts, wounds, infections and scars.

 Infrared light – Deep penetrating light – at 880 nm penetrates to a depth of about 30-40 mm, which makes it effective also for bone pain, joints pain, and deep muscle problems.